 If you’ve recently done a DNA test – or are thinking about it and want to know which is the best DNA test for you – we have some tips below that will set you on the right track.
 Genetic genealogy can break down brick walls in your research, uncover new leads (and relatives), confirm your findings, and answer questions about your ancestors.
 The most important reason: It’s fun, especially seeing your results for the first time.

 How do you choose which test is right for you?
 What do you do with all those matches?
 And what’s with those ethnicity results, anyway?
-Join our newly updated four-week course, Genetic Genealogy 101, to find out how you can choose the best DNA test for your genealogy research.
+These tips will help you get started.

 Choose the Best DNA Test for You

 There are not only different testing companies, but different types of DNA tests.
 So which one should you pick?
 It depends.
 What do you want to learn?
 If you’re interested in learning about your paternal line and want to take part in a surname project, the best DNA test might be a Y-DNA test.
 Likewise, if you want to know about your maternal ancestors, you’ll want to take a Mitochondrial DNA test.
 Family Tree DNA offers some discounts on their tests through their surname and geographical projects.

 If you want to find matches from both your lines, an autosomal test is going to be your best bet.
 These are the most popular by far, so you’ll get the chance to find plenty of matches.
 Of the companies that offer testing, AncestryDNA has the largest pool of potential matches.